 We recognise the role that WSET must play in helping to make our industry a more accessible, inclusive and diverse place in which to work, in particular for individuals from Black, Asian and minority ethnic backgrounds.

 In June 2020, we hosted our first diversity and inclusion forum to listen to and learn from our employees across the world.
 As a result, we have set up four Diversity and Inclusion Action Groups to better understand and address the issues, and to agree our future diversity and inclusion initiatives:

-- a Global Employee Diversity and Inclusion Group
+- Global Employee Diversity and Inclusion Action Group

-- a Global External Diversity and Inclusion Forum (made up of representatives from our employees, students, course providers and alumni)
+- Global External Diversity and Inclusion Action Group (made up of representatives from our employees, students, course providers and alumni)